-- 183. In answer to the allegations in paragraph 183 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; and - (b) if the Plaintiffs establish the existence of the "30 June 2021 True Financial Information": - (i) refers to and repeats sub-paragraphs 72(e) and 73(b) of this Defence; and - (ii) otherwise denies paragraph 183 of the ACSOC. - 184.
-In answer to the allegations in paragraph 184 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; and - (b) otherwise denies paragraph 184 of the ACSOC. - 185.
-In answer to the allegations in paragraph 185 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; and - (b) otherwise denies paragraph 185 of the ACSOC.
+- 183. In answer to the allegations in paragraph 183 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; - (b) if the Plaintiffs establish the existence of the "30 June 2021 True Financial Information": - (i) refers to and repeats sub-paragraphs 72(e) and 73(b) of this Amended Defence; and - (ii) otherwise denies paragraph 183 of the ACSOC. - 184.
+In answer to the allegations in paragraph 184 of the ACSOC, the First Defendant: - (a) admits sub-paragraph (a) refers to and repeats paragraph 80 of this Defence; and - (b) otherwise denies paragraph 184 of the ACSOC as to sub-paragraph (b): - (i) admits that a reasonable person would have expected that, if the 30 June 2021 True Financial Information had been generally available, it would have had a material effect on the price or value of Downer Shares within the meaning of s 674(2) of the Corporations Act at some points in time during the Relevant Period; and

-- 186. In answer to the allegations in paragraph 186 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; - (b) if the Plaintiffs establish the existence of the "30 June 2021 True Financial Information", admits that it did not communicate that information to the ASX until 27 February 2023; and - (c) otherwise denies paragraph 186 of the Defence. - 187.
+- (ii) otherwise denies sub-paragraph (b) - 185.
+The First Defendant denies In answer to the allegations in paragraph 185 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; and - (b) otherwise denies paragraph 185 of the ACSOC. - 186.
+The First Defendant admits In answer to the allegations in paragraph 186 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 80 of this Defence; - (b) if the Plaintiffs establish the existence of the "30 June 2021 True Financial Information", admits that it did not communicate that information to the ASX until 27 February 2023; and - (c) otherwise denies paragraph 186 of the Defence. - 187.
 The First Defendant denies the allegations in paragraph 187 of the ACSOC. - 188.
 The First Defendant denies the allegations in paragraph 188 of the ACSOC.